zirkis/LILO/docs/makedataset.md

 ## Note

-You can go to the data's folder to check if all the images are really what you expect to be.
+You can go to the data's folder (`~/app/data`) to check if all the images are really what you expect to be.
 If not you should delete them because it will decrease the efficiency of the learning.

+More images you got more the learning will be efficient.

 [![alt text](https://github.com/zirkis/LILO/blob/kevin/docs/images/left.png)](https://github.com/zirkis/LILO/blob/kevin/README.md)